-In this article you will learn an effective exercise for developing a good sense of form.
+In this article you will learn an effective perspective drawing exercise for developing a good sense of form.

 This is definitely going with the theme of making drawing harder to make it easier..!
-I learned about it in a perspective class with legendary teacher Marshall Vandruff.
-The difficulty of the assignment is what stretches your abilities and keeps your drawing-brain fit.
+I learned about this one in a perspective class with legendary teacher Marshall Vandruff.
+The difficulty of the assignment is what stretches your abilities and keeps your drawing-brain fit! 😅

 The challenge: draw an object, but instead of drawing it the way you see it from where you are looking, draw it the way it would look when seen from the side.